Stephen Lynch (musician): 2000 to present

-Lynch often played venues more often suited to music than to comedy, inclduing locations such as the House of Blues, The Town Hall and the esteemed Carnegie Hall.
-He gained national exposure with his highly rated Comedy Central Presents special in 2000.
+Lynch often played venues more often suited to music than to comedy, including locations such as the House of Blues, The Town Hall and the esteemed Carnegie Hall.
+He gained national exposure with his Comedy Central Presents special in 2000, which became one of their highest-rated performances.
 He has made appearances on Comedy Centrals Premium Blend, The World Comedy Tour, and The World Stands Up.
 He has also made four appearances on Last Call with Carson Daly, and has performed at the Just for Laughs Comedy Festival in Montreal, Quebec, Canada.

 Lynch has opened for comedians Jay Mohr, Jeff Foxworthy, Steven Wright, Bobcat Goldthwait, and Lewis Black.
 In the summer of 2004, he went on a tour co-headlining with Mitch Hedberg.
 The tour was such a success that they added an extra leg and ran into 2005.
 This was Hedberg's last tour before his death.

-He has also appeared in five short films, including The Love Seat in 1999, and The Confetti Brothers in 2001.
+He has appeared in five short films, including The Love Seat in 1999 and The Confetti Brothers in 2001.
 Both films were written and directed by Kirker Butler.
 The Confetti Brothers, a satire, screened to packed houses at the 2001 Cannes Film Festival.
 It continues to play the film festival circuit.
+In 2002's award-winning Pillowfighter, he played Chet Sheplynn, a folklorist/folksinger.

+In 2004, Lynch recorded a concert at the El Rey Theatre in Los Angeles, joined by his brother Drew Lynch (not the identically named "stuttering stand-up comedian" Drew Lynch) and his friend Mark Teich as backup singers.
+It was released as the Live at the El Rey DVD.
+The DVD includes a commentary track, a clip from one of Lynch's earliest live performances (featuring "Jim Henson's Dead"), a clip of Lynch recording "Lullaby" in the studio for his first album, A Little Bit Special and a short film recorded by Lynch's wife, Erin Dwight, titled Lynch and Teich in Brooklyn.